surniaulula/wpsso/readme.txt

 == Upgrade Notice ==

-= 4.18.0-b.3 =
+= 4.18.0-rc.1 =

-(2018/12/13) Added a new SSO &gt; Tools settings page and new export / import action buttons.
+(2018/12/14) Added a new SSO &gt; Tools settings page and new export / import action buttons.
+Added new options in the Document SSO metabox for products (Pro version).

 = 4.17.3.1 =